Navigation

 What to expect afterwards

+You’ll need to rest until the effects of the anaesthetic have worn off.
+You may need to take some medicines to relieve pain.
 Your foot will probably be in a bandage after the operation.
-Your hospital will usually give you some crutches and a special shoe to wear and will advise you how much (if any) weight you can put on your foot.
+Your hospital will usually give you some crutches and a special shoe to wear.
+They’ll also advise you how much (if any) weight you can put on your foot.

 A physiotherapist may visit you after your operation to show you how to move around without hurting yourself.
 They can also teach you how to use crutches and arrange another appointment if you need more help.

-You’ll be able to go home when you feel ready and the surgeon considers it safe.
+You’ll be able to go home when you feel ready, and the surgeon considers it safe.
 This may be about an hour or two after your operation.
 Your nurse may give you a date for a follow-up appointment before you leave.

 Everyone reacts differently to having a general anaesthetic.
 If you’ve had one, you may feel particularly tired afterwards.
 You may also find that you’re not so co-ordinated or it’s difficult to think clearly.
 This should pass within around 24 hours.
 In the meantime, don’t drive, drink alcohol, operate machinery or sign any important documents.